Orajt/Orajt/README.md

 * .NET Core
 * Entity Framework Core
+* Mass transit
 * SQL
+* MSTests
-* NUnit
+* Angular
 * React
 * Typescript
-* HTML
-* CSS
 * GitHub

 ------------------------------------------------------------------------------------------------------------------------------
 ### Now im working on..

-* Writing clean code: I'm currently working on refactor my code in ProductionSupportApp to be more clean and testable.
-* Improve my algorithms: I'm using Codility and Codewars to learn how to improve performance of my functions.
+* Learning more DevOps related things, because thats the part of developing where I dont have much knowledge.
 * Write sql statements: In my previous projects i used Entity Framework Core to read and write to database.
 Now im trying to use sql to get same results.